pulzze/autoflow-documentation/docs/ids/action-condition-is-larger-than/tooltip.md

-This Action returns true or false if the given value is larger than the target.
+Determines if a number is larger than another number